How Mitogen Works¶

 While it is possible for the IO multiplexer to recover control of a hung

-function call on UNIX using for example signal.SIGALRM
+function call on UNIX using for example signal.SIGALRM, this

 mechanism is not portable to non-UNIX operating systems, and does not work in